 Initial Public Offerings.
-To the extent consistent with its investment policies and limitations, each Fund may purchase stock in an initial public offering ("IPO").
+To the extent consistent with its investment policies and limitations, an Underlying Fund may purchase stock in an initial public offering ("IPO").
 An IPO is a company's first offering of stock to the public.
 Risks associated with IPOs may include considerable fluctuation in the market value of IPO shares due to certain factors, such as the absence of a prior public market, unseasoned trading, a limited number of shares available for trading, lack of information about the issuer and limited operating history.
 The purchase of IPO shares may involve high transaction costs.
-When a Fund's asset base is small, a significant portion of the Fund's performance could be attributable to investments in IPOs, because such investments would have a magnified impact on the underlying investment company.
-As a Fund's assets grow, the effect of the Fund's investments in IPOs on the Fund's performance probably will decline, which could reduce the Fund's performance.
-Because of the price volatility of IPO shares, a Fund may choose to hold IPO shares for a very short period of time.
-This may increase the turnover of a Fund's portfolio and may lead to increased expenses to the Fund, such as commissions and transaction costs.
-In addition, a Fund cannot guarantee continued access to IPOs.
+When an Underlying Fund's asset base is small, a significant portion of the Underlying Fund's performance could be attributable to investments in IPOs, because such investments would have a magnified impact on the underlying investment company.
+As an Underlying Fund's assets grow, the effect of the Underlying Fund's investments in IPOs on the Underlying Fund's performance probably will decline, which could reduce the Underlying Fund's performance.
+Because of the price volatility of IPO shares, an Underlying Fund may choose to hold IPO shares for a very short period of time.
+This may increase the turnover of an Underlying Fund's portfolio and may lead to increased expenses to the Underlying Fund, such as commissions and transaction costs.
+In addition, an Underlying Fund cannot guarantee continued access to IPOs.